qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - I’d love to see a dark mode
 - I would love to see dark mode in settings
 - Could you please make a dark mode?
 Dark theme?
+- Need: Dark Mode
+- Dark mode please.
+- Where is dark theme?
+- Will you do a dark theme?
+- Hi, could you add a dark theme please,
+- I want a Dark Theme please
+- You need a dark mode or dark theme.
+- Is there not an option for a dark theme
+- Can we have a dark mode in the settings please

 ## intent:html_signature
 - Hello, When will you have support for HTML Signatures?